ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 `local`

 The local namespace is basically the namespace for the currently executing template.
-This means that all of the top level defs defined in your template, as well as your template’s body() function, are also available off of the local namespace.
+This means that all of the top level defs defined in your template, as well as your template's body() function, are also available off of the local namespace.

 The local namespace is also where properties like uri, filename, and module and the get_namespace method can be particularly useful.